cheeweeng/simple-linear-regression/index.md

 ---
 title:
 ---
-# simple-linear-regression
+# Simple linear regression

-This lab uses simple linear regression to explore the relationship between two continuous variables.
+This lab uses [simple linear regression](https://github.com/cheeweeng/simple-linear-regression) to explore the relationship between two continuous variables.
 The project will perform a complete simple linear regression analysis, which includes:
 1.  creating and fitting a model,
 2.  checking model assumptions,